2025.06.26

 This is because many countries, including Japan, have not held concerts since the COVID-19 pandemic.

-Since the pandemic, BTS has only held concerts in Korea and the United States before their military service.
+Since the pandemic, BTS has only held concerts in South Korea and the United States before their military service.

 The second topic is “BOYSⅡPLANET,” also known as Boipura 2.